 typeHLA Tissue Typing Service in Detail

-NGS HLA typing allows you to determine HLA types precisely, quickly, and in a single analysis, saving time and money, and removing doubt from HLA analysis.
+TGS HLA typing allows you to determine HLA types precisely, quickly, and in a single analysis, saving time and money, and removing doubt from HLA analysis.

-We accept genomic DNA, saliva samples, fresh whole blood or frozen cells, and will provide you with details of how to ship each of these to us.
+We accept genomic DNA, saliva samples, fresh or frozen whole blood or frozen cells, and will provide you with details of how to ship each of these to us.
 There is an order handling charge for samples sent as saliva, whole blood or frozen cells due to the additional processing needed for these sample types.

 We offer a worldwide service, available for one sample or hundreds - our high throughput service enables us to process tens to hundreds of samples at a time.
 You can confidently send your samples from any location worldwide using our experience in shipping globally.

 Sample requirements and sample quality